What is Forth Meadow Community Greenway?

 Section 1 - Glencairn to Ballygomartin

-Glencairn Park will see improvements including a new entrance at Forthriver Road and a new 3m wide path linking Glencairn Park to Glencairn Road.
-There will also be improvements to Forthriver Linear Park’s existing path, replacement of fencing at Clarendon Playing Fields and the refurbishment of the footbridge at Forthriver Way.
-Work is underway on this section and it is expected to be completed by winter 2021-2022.
+The majority of work is now completed.
+This saw improvements to Glencairn Park including a new entrance at Forthriver Road and a new 3m wide path linking Glencairn Park to Glencairn Road.
+There have also been improvements to Forthriver Linear Park’s existing path, replacement of fencing at Clarendon Playing Fields and refurbishment of the footbridge at Forthriver Way.
+The final elements of phase one will see interpretive and wayfinding signage added in the new year.

 Section 2 – shared space between Forth River and Springfield Road

 Work is underway in the area between Forth River and Springfield Road to create a new shared space which will be known as Springvale Park.
 It will include walking and cycling paths, including a new path which connects the space to Paisley Park.
 A new raised walkway will also be installed over the wetlands.
 Work is due to be completed by summer 2023.

 Section 3 - Springfield Road and Falls Park

 Work is almost complete on this section, which includes the £1.2 million redevelopment at Springfield Park.
 The route connects Springfield Road with the Whiterock Community Corridor and Falls Park.
 As well as pathways, wayfinding signage and street furniture, existing junctions have been enhanced to improve crossings for pedestrians and cyclists.
 The final element in this section of the project will see the addition of interpretive and wayfinding signage in the new year.